benhowes/vsot/README.rst

 HTML Template formatter

-Use VSOT to automatically format your django templates.
+Use VSOT to automatically format your django/Jinja2 HTML templates.
 No need to manually reflow text or tags when you add/remove content.

+It has been tested on small files, however there is a lot more to be done an a lot of edge cases which are not handled all that nicely at the moment.
+Use at your own risk, and only if you have the means to verify the output is correct!

 Free software: MIT license